A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Results

-Table \ref{tab:sim_contentres} compares PnP-CoSMo reconstruction quality across these configurations.
+PnP-CoSMo relies on a reference image of sufficiently high resolution for guiding the reconstruction.
+We thus investigated the effect of lowering the reference image resolution on the reconstruction quality and using the content/style model's content capacity (Eq. \eqref{eq:ccapacity}) to explain this effect.
+We simulated four datasets, denoted as $\text{RefRes}=(1/n)^2$, where $n \in \{1,2,4,8\}$ represents the reference domain downsampling factor.
+In the $n$=1 case, the T1W/T2W images had the same resolution (as that of the underlying tissue maps), whereas in the subsequent cases, T1W images were blurred to contain only the lower $1/n$ frequency components, while maintaining the same spatial resolution.
+For each dataset, we trained four content/style models with content capacity $J_M=(1/m)^2$, where $m \in \{1,2,4,8\}$ is the content downsampling factor, which depends on the number of up/downsampling blocks in the networks.
+For example, the model with $J_M=(1/2)^2$ produced content maps half the spatial resolution of the model with $J_M=1$.
+Fig. \ref{fig:sim_jmvsrefres} compares PnP-CoSMo reconstruction quality across these configurations.
 PFT and CR were disabled here for simplicity.
 We observe two trends.
-First, the reconstruction quality generally decreases from left to right, eventually dropping below the conventional L1-wavelet CS reconstruction, suggesting a decrease in the amount of shared local information contained in the reference contrast.
-Second, the \textit{optimal content capacity} of the model decreases with the reference resolution in accordance with the actual amount of this shared information.
-In other words, this optimal content capacity corresponds to the amount of contrast-independent structure the model discovers in the dataset, e.g. RefRes-1 dataset had 4 times as much shared structure (due to twice as large optimal content resolution) as RefRes-1/2 and RefRes-1/4 datasets and hence, the RefRes-1 dataset was significantly more effective in guided reconstruction.
-On the other hand, RefRes-1/2 and RefRes-1/4 datasets had similar levels of shared structure (i.e. $J_M$=1/2$^2$=1/4 times the full-resolution case) despite the lower reference resolution in RefRes-1/4, suggesting a more complex relationship between the reference resolution and the shared content.
-In the RefRes-1/8 case, PnP-CoSMo dropped to a similar level of quality as conventional CS, suggesting a lowerbound on the amount of shared information for PnP-CoSMo to be effective, specifically $J_M$=1/4$^2$=1/16 times the local information of the full-resolution case.
+First, as seen in Fig. \ref{fig:sim_jmvsrefres}a, the reconstruction quality generally decreases with $\text{RefRes}$, eventually dropping below the CS-WT reconstruction baseline.
+This indicates a decrease in the amount of shared local information contained in the reference contrast.
+Second, as observed in Fig. \ref{fig:sim_jmvsrefres}b, the \textit{optimal content capacity} of the model decreases with the reference resolution in accordance with the actual amount of the shared information.
+This implies that optimal content capacity corresponds to the amount of contrast-independent structure the model discovers in the dataset, e.g., the dataset with $\text{RefRes}$=1 had four times the amount of shared structure as the datasets with $\text{RefRes}=1/2^2$, and $\text{RefRes}=1/4^2$, thus explaining the higher effectiveness of the dataset with $\text{RefRes}=1$ in the guided reconstruction.
+On the other hand, the datasets corresponding to $\text{RefRes}=1/2^2$ and $\text{RefRes}=1/4^2$ had equivalent levels of shared structure (i.e., $J_M=1/2^2=1/4$ times the full-resolution case) despite the lower reference resolution in the dataset with $\text{RefRes}=1/4^2$, suggesting a more complex relationship between the reference resolution and the shared content.
+In the case with $\text{RefRes}=1/8^2$, the reconstruction quality of PnP-CoSMo reduced to the level of conventional CS-WT reconstruction, suggesting a lower bound on the amount of shared information required for PnP-CoSMo to be effective --- specifically $J_M=1/8^2=1/64$ times the local information of the full-resolution case.
+Thus, the resolution of the reference contrast relative to the target contrast strongly determines the amount of shared content that can be utilized in guided reconstruction.
+Moreover, prior knowledge of this resolution for a given dataset can be used to estimate the optimal content capacity of the content/style model.